 Several things to note:

-- If you have leftover tourist pesos at the end of your trip, you cannot exchange it back to US dollars.
+If you have leftover tourist pesos at the end of your trip, you cannot exchange it back for US dollars.

 Cash or credit?